gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 "I will go."
-The hidden camera scanned left to reveal Special Leaf and a handful of the village militia.
+The hidden camera scanned left to reveal Special Leaf and a handful of the town militia.
 Bluster and Bravo were there too.
 *At least someone made it home,*
 Maddy thought sourly.